N1h1l1sT/Data-Mining-From-Twitter/README.md

 # Data-Mining-From-Twitter

 Written in Python 3 format.
 This project can also be opened by Visual Studio with the Python Tools for VS (https://www.visualstudio.com/en-us/features/python-vs.aspx)

 ## Title

 Refugee Crisis: A Twitter-based Event Summarisation.

 ## Description

 This project was created in the context of the M.Sc Course Data Mining and Information Retrieval on the Web of the Informatics Department of the Aristotle University of Thessaloniki

 ## Categories
-This project is divided into 3 Main Categories

 1. Streaming from Twitter by Tweets_Streaming.py
 2. Preprocessing of Data by Tweets_Processing.py
 3. Event Summarisation by Topic_Detection.py